 - Find decimal values for fractions through practical modelling.

-The decimal system uses repeated equal division into ten parts create smaller units.
+The decimal system uses repeated, equal division into ten parts to create smaller units.
 Dividing one metre into ten equal parts creates deci-metres, a unit that is used in Europe but seldom in New Zealand.
 A decimetre is one tenth of a metre.
 If one decimetre is cut into ten equal parts, the parts are called centimetres.
-That is because 100 centimetres compose one metre (one tenth of one tenth equals one hundredth).
+That is because 100 centimetres compose one metre (one tenth of one tenth equals one hundredth or 1/100).
 A height of 1.78 metres is a combination of 1 whole metre, 7 tenths of one metre, and 8 hundredths of one metre.

 Decimal fractions underpin most of the units used in the Standard International (SI) system of measures.
 For example, one kilogram equals 1000 grams, so one gram is 0.001kg (one thousandth of a kilogram).
 One litre of water has a mass of one kilogram.
 Therefore, 1g is the mass of 0.001L (litre) of water, otherwise known as one millilitre.
 Milli is the Latin prefix for one thousandth.

-Two key concepts must converge for students to understand decimals and how to operate on them.
+Two key concepts must be connected for students to understand decimals and how to operate on them.
 Whole number place value must be extended to tenths, hundredths, thousandths, and so on (following the structure of the base 10 system).
 This must include recognition that units are nested in other units, e.g. 2.35 has 23 tenths (23.5 tenths to be exact).
 Equivalent fractions are applied to compare decimals by size, e.g. 0.81 is composed of 8 tenths and 1 hundredth, since 8/10 = 80/100, 0.81 equals 81/100 (81 hundredths).

 Students can be supported through the learning opportunities in this unit by differentiating the nature and complexity of the tasks, and by adapting the contexts.
 Ways to support students include:

-- Using physical objects to connect decimals, as numbers, with physicial quantities.
+- using physical objects to connect decimals, as numbers, with physical quantities.
 Length is used as the model in this unit though area models, such as decimats, and volume models, such as place value blocks, can also be used.
 The greater the number of dimensions of a model, the more abstract the representation is.
-Starting with length is a sensible first step.
+Starting with length is a sensible first step

-- Directly modelling how the way a decimal is written reflects the place value structure.
-Explicitly link the place of each digit with its fraction name, e.g. hundredths, and with the part of the physical model that digit refers to.
+- directly modelling how the written representation of a decimal reflects the place value structure.
+Explicitly link the place of each digit with its fraction name, e.g. hundredths, and with the part of the physical model that digit refers to

-- Encouraging students to work collaboratively in partnerships.
+- encouraging students to work collaboratively (mahi tahi) in partnerships.
 Students need time to develop mathematical arguments and to rehearse those arguments with a peer is important for developing clarity and risk taking.
 Ensure students have chances to experience both tuakana and teina roles with their collaborative partner

 - folding in and out of different levels of abstraction, i.e. materials, images (diagrams), equations.
-Use symbols as a means to connect across situations.
-Thinking with patterns in equations, and reasoning why patterns occur, is at the heart of mathematics.
+Use symbols as a means of connecting across situations.
+Thinking with patterns in equations, and reasoning about why patterns occur, is at the heart of mathematics.

 The contexts for this unit are about lengths (heights).
-Most students find personal data interesting though caution is needed about using measurements such as body weight.
+Most students find personal data interesting though caution is needed around using measurements such as body weight.
 Decimals occur through measurement.
 You might choose contexts that engage your students.
-For example, Census at school collected data about the weight of school bags, reaction times, and foot lengths.
+For example, Census At School collected data about the weight of school bags, reaction times, and foot lengths.
 You might also look at populations of countries expressed as millions, e.g. 5.38 million, at distances of planets from the sun in astronomical units, at the number of gigabytes in movie downloads, or the areas of pieces of land in hectares or heights of different sportspeople.
 Choose contexts that engage your students' cultures and interests.

 Students should work through Getting Partial to Fractions before starting this unit as the first activities rely on a length model developed in the earlier unit.

-- Begin with PowerPoint One.
+- Begin with PowerPoint 1.
 Slide One shows Scott Barrett who is 1.98 metres tall.
 Some students may know that this means 198 centimetres.
 You might measure the length horizontally with two metre rulers to establish that 1.98 metres is 2cm shorter than 2 metres.
-A student might lie beside the measure to see how tall Scott is compared is a young teenager.
+A student might lie beside the measure to see how tall Scott is compared to a young teenager.